 47 Carrefour St., Caraquet

 On the site of the Carrefour de la Mer, Caraquet’s cultural hub, artists display and sell their pieces on this beautiful open-air wharf.
 The artists are often on site, giving you a personalized experience and insights into their work.
-(During the summer months, up to mid-September and at the Chrismas Market on November 20-21, 2021)
+(During the summer months up to mid-September and at the Chrismas Market on November 20-21, 2021)

 4. Aberdeen Cultural Centre